 - Lifespan available.
 Your stainless steel pan will be available for even a life time, which makes the stainless steel quite a bargain for a long run.

 5. Best pan that you shouldn’t miss

 Tall, straight sides prevent splattering.
 All-Clad Tri-Ply Stainless Steel 4-qt.
-Saute Pan with Domed Lid is classic elegance, simply stated.
+Saute and skillet Pan with Domed Lid is classic elegance, simply stated.
 It is really a great product by All-clad.

 - Aluminum core and durable three-ply construction lead to even heating

 - Stick-resistant and it is easy to clean

 - Lifetime warranty

 The followings are the main factors that you should consider when you choose your frying pan.

 You must consider the material of the frying pan and choose one that suits you best.
 There is also another factor to consider apart from the material, and that is the coat.
 Actually, I recommend that we only choose between the natural coat and the non-stick coat.
 Frying pans with nonstick finish are good for those who want to have less oil or fat and the pans with natural finish are best for browning meat and cooking that need a lot of oil.

 Frying pan with nonstick finish: T-fal Professional Fry Pan